maxims884/OneToInfinity/README.md

 # OneToInfinity
-game android on JAVA with LIBGDX
+This is an Android game on JAVA with LIBGDX

+A game about how a spaceship tries to survive in space